hyun-1324/racetrack/README.md

 Route: `/race-control`

 Race control interface is designed to be used on a small mobile device like a smart phone by the safety official.
+The interface works both in landscape and portrait orientation.

 Safety official controls the race by starting the race session, controlling current race mode and ending the race session.